 Galt Villas Inn is a vintage motel property, set back across the boulevard from the beach, with a Tommy Bahamas feel.
 Complimentary internet along with a fridge and microwave are in all the rooms.
 Fort Lauderdale Beach is four blocks away, and long-term guests will appreciate the on-site coin-operated laundry.
 A small pool and decorative murals brighten the outdoor space.

 The reliable quality of La Quinta, approximately two miles from the beach, makes it a good budget selection.
 Comfortable rooms are equipped with the usual amenities, and a complimentary breakfast is provided.
 Las Olas and Galleria areas are a short drive, and guests can also relax by the on-site pool.

-Situated two miles from the airport, The Comfort Inn is another option in this category.
+Situated two miles from the airport, Comfort Inn & Suites is another option in this category.
 Rooms are brightly decorated, and guests will appreciate the pool and hot breakfast.

 Where to Stay for Romance

 For a romantic setting, especially as the sun goes down and the lights start to sparkle on the water, look no further than The Pillars Hotel.
 Located in an elegant garden setting on the Intracoastal, this 18-room property is part of the independently minded Small Luxury Hotels of the World.
 Gourmet dining takes advantage of nature's bounty and is only available to hotel guests and members of a private club.
 You'll find comfortable luxury in a boutique hotel setting just a short walk to the oceanfront.